 It is hard to overestimate the importance of content in your sales strategy.
 It brings traffic and conversions while improving customer loyalty and trust.
 So, if you haven't implemented a blog in your Shopify store, it might be the right time.

-And what better way to do this than with the Shopify Blog App?
+And what better way to do this than with the Magefan Shopify Blog App?
 This easy-to-manage tool will help you to improve online visibility and put you in a better SERP position.
 In this article, you'll learn how to add it to your store.

 To add a blog to Shopify: